 INTRODUCTION

 Dental caries consists in a post-eruptive bacterial infectious disease characterized by a progressive demineralization process that affects the mineralized dental tissues.
 It is considered to be the most prevalent oral disease worldwide and the main cause of tooth loss among the population1-4.
-The Streptococcus mutans is a potent initiator of caries because there is a variety of virulence factors unique to the bacterium that have been isolated that play an important role in caries formation3,4.
+Streptococcus mutans is a potent initiator of caries because there is a variety of virulence factors unique to the bacterium that have been isolated that play an important role in caries formation3,4.
 While caries is a polymicrobial disease, selective targeting of S. mutans in dental biofilms is viewed as a suitable approach for its prevention.
 This is mainly because the synthesis of insoluble glucans from sucrose by S. mutans is central for the formation of a stable biofilm matrix that facilitates bacterial colonization of the tooth surface and, at the same time, serves as a diffusion barrier helping to maintain the acidic milieu within which cariogenic bacteria thrive3,4.
 The global need for alternative prevention and treatment options and products for oral diseases that are safe, effective and economical comes from the rise in disease incidence (particularly in developing countries), increased resistance by pathogenic bacteria to currently used antibiotics and chemotherapeutics, opportunistic infections in immune-compromised individuals and financial considerations in developing countries5-16.
 In recent years, researchers gave attention to the use of plant extracts against cariogenic bacteria regarding their effect on growth17-22.
 Dracaena cinnabari belongs to Agavaceae family, which is commonly known as DammAlakhwain in Yemen.
 It is endemic to the Socotra Island, Yemen.
 “Dragon’s blood” is a deep red resinous exudate that is acquired from cut stems of several plant species19.
 In Socotra, D. cinnabari (resin) has also been traditionally used as a therapeutic agent for the treatment of GIT (gastrointestinal tract), skin, eye, and dental diseases19,23.
 There are a lot of researches that have been worked on Darceanacinnabaribalf resin and approved its effectiveness as antimicrobial, antiviral, antitumor and cytotoxic19.
-It is also found that, it is a potent analgesic, antioxidant and anti-inflammatory19-25.
+It is also a potent analgesic, antioxidant and anti-inflammatory agents19-25.

-Saussurea lappa belongs to asteraceae family, is commonly known as costus in English and has different vernacular names in India.
+Saussurea lappa belongs to Asteraceae family, is commonly known as costus in English and has different vernacular names in India.
 It has been traditionally used for alleviating pain in abdominal distention and tenesmus, indigestion with anorexia, dysentery, nausea, and vomiting.
-Different pharmacological experiments in a number of in vitro and in vivo models have convincingly demonstrated the ability of Saussurea costus to exhibit anti-inflammatory, anti-ulcer, anticancer and hepatoprotective activities, lending support to the rationale behind several of its traditional uses26,27.
+Different pharmacological experiments in a number of in vitro and in vivo models have convincingly demonstrated the ability of Saussurea costus to exhibit anti-inflammatory, antiulcer, anticancer and hepatoprotective activities, lending support to the rationale behind several of its traditional uses26,27.

 Boswellia carteril also known as Frankincense orOlibanum is the dried sap of trees in the Boswellia genus, particularly Boswellia sacra.
 These trees grow in Oman, Yemen and the Horn of Africa, including Somalia and Ethiopia.
 Contemporary studies have shown that olibanum indeed has analgesic, tranquilising, and alcohol extracts from olibanum inhibit the growth of fungi and bacteria.The anti-inflammatory activity is mainly attributed to the presence of major constituent of pentacyclic triterpene namely α-boswellic acids and β-boswellic acids27.

 Salvia officinalis also called common sage is the largest genus of the Lamiaceae family, which is native of the Mediterranean area and includes about 900 species.
-From its Latin name “Salvia”, meaning to cure, The most important components of S. officinalis, are phenolic components.
+From its Latin name “Salvia”, meaning to cureand the most important components of S. officinalis, are phenolic components.
 Sage has antimicrobial, antioxidant, antiviral, and immunosuppressive effects, so its medical and aromatic usage is important28.